 - the ability to assert personal control and increased sensitivity to one’s own well-being.

 *Health, Well-Being and Open Space, Literature Review by Nina Morris, OPENspace Research Centre, (2003).

 But how does that translate to the classroom?

 Learning outside the classroom builds children’s confidence and can transform their relationships with teachers.
 And, when learning flows seamlessly between indoors and outdoors, it makes the most efficient use of resources and builds on interests and enthusiasms.
 Here are our 10 examples to get you started…

 1. Bring learning to life

 It can be difficult to keep pupils engaged and on task in the classroom especially when all they want is to be active.
-So, why not take science or maths outside and let them do just that?
+So, why not take science, synonyms for english, and maths outside and let them do just that?
 Let them explore, find shapes and patterns in the plant life, or your geodesic dome outdoor classroom, then record, draw or even calculate their angles.